spylu/sta141b-notes/README.md

     classroom.
   - Assignments must be turned in by the due date.
 No late assignments are accepted.
-  - Participation will be based on your reputation points in Campuswire.
+  - Participation will be based on your reputation point in Campuswire.

 ## Resources